|

 3) To measure pressure differences across the valves of the heart

 The procedure is performed with conscious sedation.
 This means that you will get medications to help relax you and to help with pain.
-In addition, local anesthetic will be administered to the area of access, either the groin or the wrist.
+In addition, a local anesthetic will be administered to the area of access, either the groin or the wrist.
 Many people don't remember much of the procedure afterward because of the sedation that is administered.

 Have A Question?